16 July 2025

 How to Strengthen Your College Application with a Low GPA?

-1. Showcase Strong Extracurricular Activities
+1. Display Strong Extracurricular Activities

-2. Write a Powerful Personal Statement
+2. Compose a Powerful Personal Statement

 3. Ace Standardized Tests